 Founded in 1956, Dance Films Association is the catalyst for the production, presentation, and preservation of dance on camera.

-Dance Films Association is located in Greenpoint, Brooklyn.
+Dance Films Association is located 75 Broad Street in Manhattan.
 Send us a message through our contact form or call the office at (347) 505-8649 to say hello.